-Within the Patient Channel you can use Smart Phrases to tailor your message to reach a specific patient.
+Within the Patient Channel you can use Smart Phrases to tailor your message to a specific patient.
 Smart Phrases will auto-populate specific information related to that patients demographic, provider, or appointment information.
 Read more about using Smart Phrases.

 Quick Response Templates

-For repetitive messages that are sent frequently, there is an easy way to reply quickly and avoid retyping the same message over and over again.
+Quick Responses are canned responses for common messages.
 Simply select the Quick Response Template you want to use and send with a click.
-This was designed to reduce the amount of times users have to copy and paste a specific response for multiple patients and also cuts down the amount of possible typos in a given message.
-Read more about creating Quick Response Templates.
+This was designed to reduce the amount of times users have to copy and paste a specific response for multiple patients and also cut down the amount of possible typos in a given message.
+Read more about Quick Response Templates.

 In WELL, you can send PDFs, images, short videos, and even forms to your patients.
 This functionality is useful for scenarios where text isn’t enough for the patient and maybe they need peri-procedural information or detailed instructions before a scan.
 Read more about Sending Media to Patients.

 You now have the capability to pin messages to the top of your inbox AND see who else has those same messages pinned.
 In order to provide even more clarity about when you're taking action on a message, you can pin it.
 Read More about how and when to use Pinning.

 Doing User Training?
 Read about the Patient Facesheet now!